KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession11/option-4-contribute-to-an-open-source-project.md

 4. Follow the contributing submission process for the project to contribute your code back to the project.

-    Be sure you follow any testing and d standards the project sets forth!
+    Be sure you follow any testing and linting standards the project sets forth!